-Mental illness may be difficult to live with, but the stigma associated with it can be even more challenging.
+Mental illness may be difficult to live with, but the associated stigma can be even more challenging.
 It’s time to let the light in to shine on those of us working hard every day to make the most of the hand that mental illness has dealt us.
 We all have the power to be stigma warriors.
 It’s time to come together to stop stigma.

 What is stigma?

-In the 1960s, sociologist Erving Goffman described stigma as something that’s not inherent in mental illness, but rather comes from the associated social response to it.
-The degree of social distance from the individual is a much greater factor than any direct result of the illness.
+In the 1960s, sociologist Erving Goffman described stigma as something that’s not inherent in mental illness; rather, it comes from the associated social response to it.
+The degree of social distance from the individual has a greater impact than any direct effect of the illness.

 Researcher Patrick Corrigan describes stigma as encompassing both prejudiced attitudes and discriminatory actions that can result.